How Passive Fire Solutions Support Green Building Initiatives

 In the quest for sustainable construction, energy efficiency stands at the forefront of green building initiatives.
 Passive fire protection (PFP) plays a pivotal yet often understated role in enhancing the energy efficiency of buildings.
 By integrating PFP into the design and construction process, building owners can achieve a harmonious balance between safety and sustainability.
 This section explores how passive fire solutions contribute to energy efficiency within green building frameworks.

-Thermal Insulation and Energy Savings
+Thermal Insulation and Energy Performance

 Sealing and Compartmentalisation